Data-Science-Squad/dssquad-app/README.md

 # or via SSH
 git clone git@github.com:Data-Science-Squad/dssquad-app.git
 ```
-### Create a branch that signals your contribution
+### Create a branch that indicates the feature your are working on

 Examples: